wewe15/storefront-app-api/README.md

 You need the following modules and dependencies installed to run this project:

-- docker-compose # To run the Postgres database on Docker
 - node # To run the application
 - npm # For dependency management